 - Find your classroom by viewing your schedule in online services.
 Check for classroom changes right before classes begin.

-- Course syllabus will be emailed to students the week of June 5.
+- Course syllabi will be emailed to students the week of June 5.
 Make plans to visit the Harvard COOP when you arrive to purchase any required textbooks or other course materials.

 - Note the deadlines for course changes, drops, and withdrawals.
 To make any changes after April 17, upload the Pre-College Course Registration Changes Form to online services for Pre-College Program office approval.